Reema38/NoteChromeExtension/README.md

 Note Taker Extension Installation Guide
-This document provides a step-by-step guide on how to install the Note Taker extension for Google Chrome.
+This provides a step-by-step guide on how to install the Note Taker extension for Google Chrome.

 Step 1: Download the Extension
 Download the Note Taker extension from the provided link or location.
 You should have a file.